emacs-eldev/eldev/README.md

 rather install or recompute them from scratch.

-Normally, Emake uses command `emacs` that is supposed to be resolvable through `PATH` environment variable.
+Normally, Emake uses command `emacs` that is supposed to be resolvable through `$PATH` environment variable.
 However, you can always tell it to use a different Emacs version by setting either `EMAKE_EMACS` or just `EMACS` in the environment, e.g.: